-When they returned to their home on the West coast, the family took Isla to an orthopaedist at their local children’s hospital, where they learned the true severity of their daughter’s condition.
+When they returned to their home is Seattle, the family took Isla to an orthopaedist at their local children’s hospital, where they learned the true severity of their daughter’s condition.
 Isla’s ribs were fused together and were causing a spinal deformity so severe that it was causing thoracic insufficiency syndrome (TIS).
 As she grew, her rib cage and spine wouldn’t be able to keep pace and would compress her lungs, making it impossible for her to breathe.
 Due to the complexity of the condition, the physician told Molly and Justin there was nothing they could do for Isla.
 The doctor doubted she would live past age 3.

 “The doctor said ‘I’ve talked with all my colleagues around the world and no doctor will touch her.
 If they did, it would be heroic,’” recalls Molly.